spread-ai/docs-appsmith-fork/docs/tutorials/use-download-in-studio.md

 - [x] Basic understanding of how to [build Studio applications](../creating-studio-applications.md).
 - [x] Access to a SPREAD Studio environment.
-- [x] Data structured in a format that can be downloaded (for example, JSON, text, etc.).
+- [x] Data structured in a format that can be downloaded (for example, JSON, text, and so on).

 ## How the `download()` function works